 Piecing Together the Past: The Origins of Puzzles

-The history of puzzles traces back to the 18th century when mapmaker John Spilsbury created the first known jigsaw puzzle to help children learn geography.
-By cutting maps into pieces, he crafted a tool for engaging young minds in spatial and geographical learning.
+The history of puzzles dates to the 18th century, when English mapmaker John Spilsbury created the first known jigsaw puzzle around 1760.
+He glued a map onto a wooden board and cut it into pieces to help children learn geography.

-Over time, puzzles evolved beyond educational purposes and became a popular form of home entertainment, especially during periods like the Great Depression when people sought affordable, indoor activities.
+Over time, puzzles moved beyond classrooms and became a form of home entertainment.
+Their popularity grew during the Great Depression, when families looked for affordable indoor activities.

 Why Puzzles Are Good for You